DataDog/hiring-engineers/answers.md

 ####Bonus question: What is the difference between a timeboard and a screenboard?
 TimeBoards and ScreenBoards are the 2 types of dashboards Datadog allows to create:
 - Timeboards: For troubleshooting purposes.
 Timecard can be shared individually.
+All graphs appear as a grid.
 - Screenboards: more customizables, with drag and drop widgets, with a possibility to have different timeframes.
 Unlike timeboards, it is possible to generate a read-only link that allows everyone to access them.

 ####Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification.